-Why did the French national football team revolt in a way they did during the WC2010 in South Africa?
+Why did the French national football team revolt in the way they did during the WC2010 in South Africa?

-Pretty much everyone following the WC2010 knows what happened: Anelka was sent home after he verbally abused coach Raymond Domenech and then refused to apologise.
-Consequently the whole team went on a training-strike, much resembling common life and society in France.
+Pretty much everyone following the WC2010 knows what happened: Anelka was sent home after he verbally abused coach Raymond Domenech and then refused to apologize.
+Consequently, the whole team went on a training strike, much resembling common life and society in France.

-Modern day revolution can be called a “Strike“.
-When the Boss/Management/Power holder, suggests, or announces a significant change in its organisations operations, people have a tendency to group together to show a force of power by going on strike BEFORE any negotiations take place.
+Modern-day revolution can be called a “Strike“.
+When the Boss/Management/Power holder, suggests or announces a significant change in its organization’s operations, people have a tendency to group together to show a force of power by going on strike BEFORE any negotiations take place.
 In countries like the UK and the Netherlands, after a significant change announcement has been made, people tend to negotiate first (often bitterly) for a solution.